xd009642/streamer-template/doc/03_the_model.md

 y = mx+c+rand(jitter)
 $$$

 This means it should linearly increase as the processed data gets longer with some optional noise and a minimum inference time.
-We can see that this delay is added
+Additionally, the first inference time is by default quite long to match behaviour that can be seen in the wild.

+There's also, some likelihoods for the inference panicking or just failing without a panic.
+Interfacing with neural network runtimes often involves an FFI interface and GPUs.
+Both of these can cause issues for us, either in the event of resource exhaustion, misconfiguration or woe forbid dormant issues in the library.

+One final detail, I've derived `Deserialize` for this so a config file can be bundled in to easily change the behaviour.